TeamHG-Memex/eli5/docs/source/_notebooks/text-explainer.rst

-If a library is not supported by eli5 directly, or the text processing pipeline is too complex for eli5, eli5 can still help - it provides an implementation of LIME (Ribeiro et al., 2016) algorithm which allows to explain predictions of arbitrary classifiers (including text classifiers). ``eli5.lime`` can also help when it is hard to get exact mapping between model coefficients and text features, e.g. if there is dimension reduction involved.
+If a library is not supported by eli5 directly, or the text processing pipeline is too complex for eli5, eli5 can still help - it provides an implementation of `LIME <http://arxiv.org/abs/1602.04938>`__ (Ribeiro et al., 2016) algorithm which allows to explain predictions of arbitrary classifiers, including text classifiers. ``eli5.lime`` can also help when it is hard to get exact mapping between model coefficients and text features, e.g. if there is dimension reduction involved.

 Example problem: LSA+SVM for 20 Newsgroups dataset
 --------------------------------------------------